 Birmingham Pride, supported by HSBC, have announced that the Parade theme for 2020 will be 'Stronger Together'.

-In New York in June 1969, a black, transgendered woman, Marsha P Johnson, and Latino-American trans activist Sylvia Rivera threw the bricks which sparked into life the Stonewall Riots and ignited the gay liberation movement, with gay, lesbian, bisexual, trans and other queer activists standing shoulder to shoulder in the face of oppression, bigotry and hatred.
+In New York in June 1969, a black, transgender woman, Marsha P Johnson, and Latino-American trans activist Sylvia Rivera threw the bricks which sparked into life the Stonewall Riots and ignited the gay liberation movement, with gay, lesbian, bisexual, trans and other queer activists standing shoulder to shoulder in the face of oppression, bigotry and hatred.

 Over 50 years later and 2019 has seen a reported 331 trans and gender diverse deaths this year alone and a move towards separation of the 'T' from 'LGBTQ' by some members of the community.

 A third of trans people have been discriminated against because of their gender identity when visiting a cafe, bar or restaurant in the last year.
 Almost half of trans people don't feel comfortable using public toilets through fear of discrimination or harassment.
 More than two in five trans people avoid certain streets because they simply don't feel safe there as an LGBTQ person.

 It’s extremely evident that the fight which was started by the Stonewall pioneers 50 years ago is far from won, with some of our community still homeless, still facing discrimination and still marginalised.